Letter from the Chair

 Dear Fellow Far-Westerners,

-Welcome to your geographical section (or anyhow its web pages) of the American Physical Society; initially California, then CA-NV and CA-NV-HI, and soon to be Far West!
-If you are not yet a Sections member but belong to APS, please send an email to firstname.lastname@example.org and ask to be added to our rolls.
+Welcome to your geographical section of the American Physical Society; initially California, then CA-NV and CA-NV-HI, and now Far West!
+If you are not yet a Sections member but belong to APS, please send an email to firstname.lastname@example.org and ask to be added.
 It won't cost you anything extra, but will provide a bit of extra funding for the Section to carry out its tasks.

 What does the Section do?
-The same things that the National Academy of Sciences does: identify new members, elect officers, hold meetings, and give prizes (for outstanding student and postdoc psentations at those meetings).
+The same things that the American Physical Society does: identify new members, elect officers, hold meetings, and give prizes (for outstanding student and postdoc presentations at those meetings).

-The next meeting will be Friday & Saturday 1-2 November 2013 at Sonoma State University in Rohnert Park (nearest airport Santa Rosa; further but more flights Oakland).
-The 2014 meeting will probably be in Reno, Nevada.
+Our next meeting will be Friday & Saturday 24-25 October 2014 at University of Nevada, Reno (nearest airport Reno, Nevada).
+The 2015 meeting will be in City of Long Beach, close to LA.
 Why should you join and come?
 A chance to meet physicists from disciplines and institutions very different from your own.
 And, most important, a chance for your students and other young colleagues to give real, APS-style 12-minute talks about their own research.
-This applies to undergraduate and graduate physics students, and for some of them it may well bee their first talks about their own work.
-Talks (no posters allowed at Section meeting!) from less junior physicists are also welcome.
+This applies to undergraduate and graduate physics students, and for some of them it may well be their first talks about their own work.
+Talk from less junior physicists are also welcome.

 So, if you are willing to help (or want to "volunteer" a colleague) please get in touch with the following: